Thursday, July 2, 2015

 Henry H. Sherman was making $5,000 in his city job at the time.
 A comfortable salary equal to about $145,000 today, it afforded his wife to enjoy the life of a Manhattan socialite.
 She was a strong supporter of the Museum of Fine Arts in Boston and donated several important works over the years.

-In 1918 Lexington Avenue was widened for the Lexington Avenue subway line and it was most likely at this time that the stoop was replaced by a less impressive staircase.
+In 1918, Lexington Avenue was widened for the Lexington Avenue subway line and it was most likely at this time that the stoop was replaced by a less impressive staircase.
 A business entrance in the English basement was most likely installed for Dr. Heckel’s medical office.

-Despite the changes, when the Willis Gemmell Mitchell family moved in by 1931, life in the house became upscale once again.
+Despite the changes, when the Willis Gemmell Mitchell family moved in around 1931, life in the house became upscale once again.
 The Mitchell’s summer house was in Ossining, New York and they owned a “summer camp” on Lake George.

 On August 13, 1937 George D. Chinn photographed the house with its commercial street level entrance and odd staircase to the first floor. from the collection of the New York Public Library.